-Occassionally we’re asked what is the number one thing that Memphis area homeowner's can do to secure their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Memphis area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
-Changing furnace and return air filters is critical to the proper performance of your HVAC system, not to mention your home's air quality.
+Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not difficult for most Memphis homeowners, but there are usually two hurdles to actually accomplishing this task:
+Changing the air filters is not difficult for most Memphis homeowners, but there are usually two hurdles to actually getting it done:

 - Replacing them at the proper time.